CryoFastAR: Fast Cryo-EM Ab Initio Reconstruction Made Easy: Methods

 \section{Methods}

-As shown in Figure~\ref{fig:overview}, \ours employs a vision transformer-based architecture that efficiently encodes particle image features and decodes them into multi-view Fourier planar maps.
+As shown in Figure~\ref{fig:overview}, \ours employs a standard vision transformer (ViT) architecture that efficiently encodes particle image features and decodes them into multi-view Fourier planar maps.
 Specifically, a shared ViT encoder extracts patch-level features, which are then refined through stacked view integration blocks to produce informative representations.
-These representations are subsequently decoded to Fourier planar maps encoding relative poses (Section~\ref{sec:model_architecture}).
+These representations are subsequently decoded to Fourier planar maps that encode relative poses (Section~\ref{sec:model_architecture}).
 To effectively train our model on large-scale datasets with high noise levels, we adopt a progressive training strategy, gradually increasing data complexity and noise levels (Section~\ref{sec:training}).
 During inference, the predicted Fourier planar maps are regressed to explicit 5D poses, facilitating fast \ab protein reconstruction (Section~\ref{sec:inference}).

 \paragraph{Fourier planar map.} A fundamental challenge in protein structure recovery is accurately predicting the orientation of a slicing plane in the canonical Fourier space.
-To address this, we introduce a novel representation termed the \textit{Fourier planar map}, which characterizes a shifted slice in the Fourier space as a dense map corresponding to a 5D pose $(R,\mathbf{t})$: where $X^{0}$ represents a uniformly sampled 2D grid on the plane $z = 0$, spanning the range $[-1, 1]^2$.
-Our goal is to develop a neural network that directly takes a set of CryoEM images as input and predicts the corresponding Fourier planar map.
+To address this, we introduce a novel representation termed the \textit{Fourier planar map}, which encodes per-pixel 3D displacements in Fourier space.
+These displacements indicate where each 2D Fourier-transformed image lies, in accordance with the Fourier slice theorem.
+Given a 5D pose $(R, \mathbf{t})$, the Fourier planar map is defined as: where $X^{0}$ represents a uniformly sampled 2D grid on the plane $z = 0$, spanning the range $[-1, 1]^2$.
+Our goal is to develop a neural network that directly takes a set of cryo-EM images as input and predicts the corresponding dense Fourier planar map.
+Note that the map does not represent actual Fourier coefficients.